OsomePteLtd/principles/src/general.md

 We believe it describes very precisely what we’re doing here: we’re creating an accounting / corpsec bicycle 🚲.

+1. If we encounter a problem, first we solve it, then we think about a long-term solution that can prevent such issues in the future.

 ## Pull Requests

 1. Make your pull requests focused: